 - Shift to online sales

 In a recent study, 47% of marketers said they were shifting messaging to emphasise digital fulfilment, products or services, and this speaks volumes for the change in consumer behaviour during the COVID-19 pandemic.
-Creating a website for your business, or updating your current website to allow for online booking or ordering, is vital at a time when customers are unable to visit brick-and-mortar stores.
+Creating a website for your business, or updating your current website to allow for online booking or ordering, is vital at a time when customers aren’t always able to visit brick-and-mortar stores.

-If offering all of your usual products or services online is not possible, for example due to a smaller workforce or if some of your suppliers are closed, look into selling the most popular options or those that will generate the greatest return on investment.
-And if this is still not possible, it may be time to think of creative ways to offer something a little different, such as selling an educational course.
+If offering all of your usual products or services online is not possible, for example due to a smaller workforce or if some of your suppliers are also affected by the pandemic, look into selling the most popular options or those that will generate the greatest return on investment.
+And if this is still not possible, it may be time to think of creative ways to offer something a little different, such as selling an educational course relevant to your industry.

 - Utilise paid ads